 Swimmer’s itch is a skin condition caused when swimming larvae of several species of parasitic flatworms encounter human beings rather than their usual avian host, penetrate the skin and trigger an allergic reaction in many people.
 Scientifically known as schistosome cercarial dermatitis, it has been recognized in Michigan inland lakes since at least the 1920s, although only in recent years has it become a significant problem for recreation.

 In response to increasing complaints on Crystal Lake, the CLWA formed a Swimmer’s Itch committee in the summer of 2006.
 In 2009 concerned stakeholders formed the Crystal Lake Swimmer’s Itch Partnership, which now constitutes one of the standing committees of the CLWA.
-In 2015, CLWA helped form a coalition called Michigan Swimmer’s Itch Partnership (MISIP), now consisting of 24 northern Michigan lake associations.
+In 2015, CLWA helped form a coalition called Michigan Swimmer’s Itch Partnership (MISIP), which grew to 31 northern Michigan lake associations.
 By joining forces the group has greatly expanded the expertise and resources now being directed at solving this complex problem, which is so detrimental to enjoyment of Crystal Lake’s waters.

 During the summer of 2016 the CLWA contracted with SICON LLC to carry out a full-lake assessment of the snail infection rate on Crystal Lake, which will serve as a base-line metric for measuring future progress in decreasing the incidence of the parasite.
 TO READ THEIR REPORT CLICK HERE.

-Over the years the CLWA has developed several trial programs to combat swimmer’s itch:
+Over the years the CLWA has carried out several trial programs to combat swimmer’s itch: